usafowose/RetPort/README.md

   * Readable and Writeable Streams
   * Promises
   * Process.Argv
+  * JSON Parsing
   * Request/Reponse Cycle
   * fs module in Node
-  * Inquirer
+  * Inquirer (questions in console)
   * Dotenv Package and Environment Variables
   * gitignore
   * MomentJS
   * Using and Building API's

   ## Web API's/ Sources
-    *

-	* Different Cities' Crime Data/Metadata
-	* Real Time and Predictive Weather Data
-	* Access to Health Centers Nearby
-	* IEX Live Stock Market Data
-	* USA Job Board (All Jobs available in US)
+    1. Weather API (WeatherChannel)
-	* News by Search (From '99)
+	2. News by Search/Tags (The Guardian)
+	3. Job Openings in the USA (USAjobs.gov)
-	* Quality of Life Scores (Out of 10) by City for:
+	4. Teleport API: Quality of Life Scores (Out of 10) by City for:
 		* Housing
 		* Cost of Living
 		* Startups Ease of Entry